Hiwonder-docs/Color-Sensor/source/docs/4_Jetson_Development_Tutorial.md

 ### 4.2.1 Program Download

-1)  Open the terminal and enter the following command to navigate to the program directory:

-"**cd Desktop/**", and press Enter
+1)  Open the terminal and enter the following command to navigate to the program directory, and press Enter

 ```py
 cd Desktop/